Clinical Advisory Board

 Howard Li, MD Candidate

-Li is a 4th year medical student at Harvard Medical School and aspiring obstetrician-gynecologist.
-He is currently a Pre-Doctoral Fellow with the National Institute of Mental Health (NIMH).
-His work focus is on the differences in cellular response to estradiol and progesterone associated with PMDD and hormone-based strategies for treating postpartum depression.
+Howard Li is a 4th year medical student at Harvard Medical School and aspiring obstetrician-gynecologist.
+He is currently a Pre-Doctoral Fellow with the National Institute of Mental Health (NIMH), where he studies differences in cellular response to estradiol and progesterone associated with PMDD and hormone-based strategies for treating postpartum depression.
 His other interests include global health, minority youth empowerment, cooking, and traveling.

 Liisa Hantsoo, Ph.D.

 Clinical Psychologist & Instructor at Penn Center for Women's Behavioral Wellness